Who can use this capability

 Set up your account

-This guide covers setting up your account and helps you evaluate Resource Management to determine if it's a good fit for your team.
+This guide covers setting up your Resource Management account.

-When your team members are all evaluating the same instance, you get a more realistic view of how Resource Management works when multiple people use the software and make changes.
+When your team evaluates the same instance, you get a more realistic view of how Resource Management works.

-Account Settings is where you’ll build out company defaults and add important business information like project dropdown lists, locations, and official holidays.
-The Account Settings are organized so you can go through each of the sections on the left menu and add information about your company.
-When setting up the trial account, you must complete the following sections: Account Settings, Roles, Disciplines, Bill Rates, People and Projects.
+In Account Settings, set company defaults and add important business information like project dropdown lists, locations, and official holidays.
+Account Settings are organized so you can go through each section on the left menu and add information about your company.

-You can also change the account owner on the settings page.
-Only Admins can be account owners, and there can only be one owner.
+You can change the account owner on the settings page.
+Only Resourcing Admins can be account owners, and there can only be one owner.

-If you don't plan to track time in Resource Management, keep in mind that you can always integrate with other time tracking tools to pull the same data into the App.
+If you don't plan to track time in Resource Management, keep in mind you can always integrate with other time-tracking tools.

 When you make an assignment on the schedule, time entry suggestions appear on a person’s timesheet.
 That person can choose to confirm or change these hours.
-If the hours are unchanged, they are considered "unconfirmed" in Resource Management.
-If the hours are changed, they are "confirmed."
-When looking at the burn against the project budget, you can choose to include or not include these types of hours.
+Unchanged are considered unconfirmed in Resource Management; changed hours are confirmed.

 Option 1: 1/2 Days